carljohnsen/duplicati-blogpost/WIP-restore/restore_opt.md

 Here we see that for the default parameters on this particular dataset, the majority of the waiting time goes to the X process, which is the decompressor.
 In the next step, we increase the number of decompressors by two, and rerun the restore.
 We then analyze the internal profiling again and see that the waiting time has shifted to the Y process, which is the downloader.
 We then increase the number of downloaders by two, and rerun the restore.
 We repeat this process until we can't increase the throughput any further.
 Looking at the final step, we can see that the total time has been reduced by Z% compared to the default parameters.

+## Effects of multiple FileProcessors on HDDs

+## Effects of the sparsity of the data

-### Profiling of disk usage, memory consumption, CPU utilization and time spent under different cache parameters.
+## Profiling of disk usage, memory consumption, CPU utilization and time spent under different cache parameters.

 # Conclusion